Skip to content

 • "Verify hello@myapp.com as a sending identity."

-• "After a successful checkout, send the customer a receipt using proyecta.email.send."
+• "After a successful checkout, send the customer their receipt."

 • "Show me the last 20 emails we've sent and whether they bounced."